Refugee Council warns politicians not to pander to racism and bigotry - Refugee Council

 Refugee Council Statement

 In the week when the French public has taken to the streets in unprecedented demonstrations, following the shock result in the first round of the French presidential elections, the British Parliament today debates the Government’s Nationality, Immigration and Asylum Bill.
-The Refugee Council raises grave concerns that politicians are going overboard trying to sound tough on asylum and are in real danger of fueling anti-immigrant feeling in our society.
+The Refugee Council raises grave concerns that politicians are going overboard trying to sound tough on asylum and are in real danger of fuelling anti-immigrant feeling in our society.

 Nick Hardwick, Chief Executive of the Refugee Council said: